 From India, Delhi

 I am overwhelmed by your feedback and appreciate it.
 Thank you!
 As one of my colleagues mentioned, everything can be tracked, monitored, and deliverables measured.
-What I want to curb is - some employees close to power centers based abroad use this privilege to catch up on personal work or even go out to other job interviews.
+What I want to curb is that some employees close to power centers based abroad use this privilege to catch up on personal work or even go out to other job interviews.
 A classic example was when an employee 'working from home,' supposed to be handling clients in the APAC region, bumped into another employee who had taken the day off to attend the same interview.
 Officially, the first employee was working from home and attending to clients, and mobile technology today can allow WebEx meetings to be held from a coffee shop.
 We do not have a proper documented policy in place.

 Thanks in advance,